A win for biodiversity! Fundación Biodiversa Colombia’s proposed land purchase of Rancho Verde has been funded by an external organization.

 Short description of the area and the land to be purchase

-The 61-hectare portion of Galilea we wish to purchase includes: 1) two very well preserved forest patches (11.5 ha and 18.4 ha) in the south, where we have recorded the presence of many animals including Critically Endangered Blue-billed curassow; 2) a secondary forest to the north (6.5 ha); 3) a 30-meter corridor of grasslands to connect the forest patches; and 4) an isolated grassland to the east to restore and protect the wetlands.
+The 61-hectare portion of Galilea we wish to purchase includes: 1) two very well-preserved forest patches (11.5 ha and 18.4 ha) in the south, where we have recorded the presence of many animals, including the Critically Endangered Blue-billed curassow; 2) a secondary forest to the north (6.5 ha); 3) a 30-meter corridor of grasslands to connect the forest patches; and 4) an isolated grassland to the east to restore and protect the wetlands.
 The southern forest patch is adjacent to the northern forest of our reserve, El Silencio, and will connect to the larger forest of Rancho Verde that we recently acquired (labelled “First expansion World Land Trust” on map).

-In addition the acquisition of 61 hectares in Galilea will allow us in the future to connect to another very well preserved, important but isolated forest patch further north.
+In addition, the acquisition of 61 hectares in Galilea will allow us in the future to connect to another very well-preserved, important but isolated forest patch further north.
 The landowners have agreed to FBC’s long-term plan to acquire this important part of their land.
 This opens a unique opportunity to safeguard and connect these forest patches, since partial land sales are highly unusual in the area.

 The main threat to the area is deforestation for cattle rearing.
 Deforestation also causes the drying of wetlands, soil erosion and poorer water retention in the region after rainfall.
 In 2010 our studies suggested that at the ongoing deforestation rate, the remaining forests of Barbacoas would disappear by 2025.
 Despite our positive influence in the area, deforestation is still a major threat.
 It is therefore critical to ensure sufficient protected and connected habitat and to continue to strengthen our presence in the area.